James C. Scott

-James C. Scott (born December 2, 1936) is an American political scientist and anthropologist specializing in comparative politics.
-He is a comparative scholar of agrarian and non-state societies, subaltern politics, and anarchism.
-His primary research has centered on peasants of Southeast Asia and their strategies of resistance to various forms of domination.
-The New York Times described his research as "highly influential and idiosyncratic".
+James Campbell Scott (December 2, 1936 – July 19, 2024) was an American political scientist and anthropologist specializing in comparative politics.
+He was a comparative scholar of agrarian and non-state societies.

+Trained as a political scientist, Scott's scholarship discussed peasant societies, state power, and political resistance.
+From 1968 to 1985, Scott wrote influentially on agrarian politics in peninsular Malaysia.
+While he retained a lifelong interest in Southeast Asia and peasantries, his later works ranged across many topics: quiet forms of political resistance, the failures of state-led social transformation, techniques used by non-state societies to avoid state control, commonplace uses of anarchist principles, and the rise of early agricultural states.

 Scott received his bachelor's degree from Williams College and his MA and PhD in political science from Yale.
-He taught at the University of Wisconsin–Madison until 1976 and then at Yale, where he is Sterling Professor of Political Science.
-Since 1991 he has directed Yale's Program in Agrarian Studies.
-He lives in Durham, Connecticut, where he once raised sheep.
+He taught at the University of Wisconsin–Madison until 1976 and then at Yale, where he was Sterling Professor of Political Science.
+In 1991, he became director of Yale's Program in Agrarian Studies.
+At the time of his death, The New York Times described Scott as among the most widely read social scientists.

+Biography

-Early life and career
+Early life

-Scott was born in Mount Holly, New Jersey, in 1936.
-He attended the Moorestown Friends School, a Quaker Day School, and in 1953 matriculated at Williams College in Massachusetts.
+Scott was born in Mount Holly, New Jersey, on December 2, 1936.
+He grew up in Beverly, New Jersey.
+Scott attended the Moorestown Friends School, a Quaker Day School, and in 1953 matriculated at Williams College in Massachusetts.
 On the advice of Indonesia scholar William Hollinger he wrote an honors thesis on the economic development of Burma.
 Scott received his bachelor's degree from Williams College in 1958, and his PhD in political science from Yale University in 1967.